rdalton1124/Game_engine/Document.md

  - This is a depracated class.
 I initally had the player controls hardcoded in and needed to make a new class to support IJKL for player 2
  - This didn't work well because Java doesn't support 2 keyListeners well, so I redid everything regarding controls.

+#Pong_Ball

+##Notes
+- a pong-specific class, made for the pong ball.

+##Variables
+- Pong_Ball has no variables specific to itself.
+- xBoundAction and yBoundAction are pre-set to RESPAWN and BOUNCE, respectively.
+These cannot be changed.

+##Constructors
+- (scene): Calls parent constructor and sets bound actions
+- (scene, color, width, height, x, y): Calls parent constructor and sets bound actions.

+##Methods
+- the set bound action methods have all been modified to do nothing.
+This is to prevent the user from inadvertently changing them.
+- bounce: called when ball is hit by a paddle.
+It multiplies dx by -1.1 so that the ball changes direction and speeds up a bit.

+#Pong_Player_Sprite

+##Notes
+- A pong-specific sprite.
+It's basically a player_sprite with horizontal movement removed.

+##Variables
+- pong_player_sprite has no variables specific to itself

+##Constructors
+- (scene): Calls parent constructor
+- (scene, color, width, height, x, y): Calls parent constructor

+##Methods
+- update: moves vertically
+- checkBoundaries: Checks to see if player has hit the top or bottom wall.
+If it has hit the top wall, prevents upward movement and prevents downward movement if it has hit the bottom wall.

 #Test_Scene

 ##Variables